Every day in May: My marketing mix

 The Creatives Like Us Podcast

-The podcast started as a way to amplify underrepresented voices in the creative industries and it's grown into something I'm genuinely proud of.
-Season 3 is in the works and the community around it keeps expanding.
+The podcast started as a way to amplify underrepresented voices in the creative industries and to talk with Black and Brown creatives.
+Season 3 is underway and the community around it keeps growing.
+Downloads are up and people are sharing.

 My Blog